openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 # SD-JWT VCs {#sd-jwt-vc}

-This profile defines the following additional requirements for SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
+This profile defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].

 * Compact serialization MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
 JSON serialization MAY be supported.
 * The following JWT Claims MUST be supported Content (differentiate issuance & presentation)